lud/cli_mate/README.md

 ## Building CLI Applications in Elixir

-Note that due to the startup time of the BEAM, it is sometimes discouraged to build command line applications with Elixir.
+Due to the startup time of the BEAM, it is generally discouraged to build command line applications with Elixir.

 While the startup problem is real, this is only important for small utilities like `ls`, `grep` or `cat`.
 You surely do not want that delay when piping or